RoboCup-Rescue/team_description_papers/index.md

 ---
 ## Welcome to the RoboCup Rescue Team Description pages

 RoboCup Rescue Team Description Papers (TDPs) of the [RoboCup](http://robocup.org/) Rescue League will be published on this website.
-Only TDPs for teams that were accepted into the competition are published.
+Only TDPs for teams that were accepted into the competition are published - after the competition has happened.

 [Rescue League on the RoboCup Website](http://robocup.org/leagues/10)